M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Description of M4Depth

 \subsection{Loss function definition}

 Since the levels of our architecture are stackable at will, the architecture can have any depth.
-In the following paragraph, we detail our loss function for a network that is made of $M$ levels.
+We now detail our loss function for a network that is made of $M$ levels.

-We could train this network by using our performance metric directly as a loss function.
-It is however possible to design a loss function that features better convergence properties.
-In order to train such a deep architecture efficiently, we use a custom loss function that aggregates several weighted loss terms.

-For each frame in a sequence, we compute the L1 distance on the logarithm of the depths for the estimate produced by each level.
-Doing so eases the training of the deepest layers in the architecture.
-Since intermediate depth maps have a lower resolution, we resize the ground truths by bilinear interpolation to match the dimensions of the estimates.
-The resulting terms are aggregated together through a weighted sum:
+As in previous works~\cite{Chen2019Structure,Ligin2019Pyramid,Liu2021MultiScale}, we use a multi-scale loss function.
+For each frame and each level, we compute the $L_{1}$ distance on the logarithm of the depths resulting from the conversion of disparity estimates using \Eqx{\ref{equ:disp_to_depth}}.
+The logarithm leads to a scale invariant loss function~\cite{Eigen2014Depth} and the use of an $L_{1}$ distance is motivated by its good convergence properties~\cite{Carvalho2018OnRegression}.
+Since intermediate depth maps have a lower resolution, ground truths are resized by bilinear interpolation to match the dimensions of the estimates.
+The resulting terms are aggregated through a weighted sum, yielding